The Best Weight Lifting Exercises for Basketball: Get an Edge on the Court!

 NBA players have a variety of workouts they do to stay in peak physical condition.
 These include weight training, running drills, agility and plyometric exercises, core work, shooting practice, and ball handling drills.
 Weight training focuses on building strength and power while running drills help improve speed and endurance.
 Agility exercises focus on quickness and balance while plyometrics build explosive power.
 Core work helps with stability and injury prevention while shooting practice improves accuracy from the field or free throw line.
 Finally, ball handling drills help develop coordination for dribbling or passing the basketball.

 It is advised that basketballers partake in weightlifting sessions three to four times per week.
 On the initial workout, target lower body movements like squats and lunges.
 On the second day, concentrate on upper body exercises like bench presses and shoulder presses.
 Finally, dedicate the third or fourth day to core strengthening with planks and crunches.
 Make sure to rest at least one full day between each weight lifting session in order for your muscles to recover properly and prevent injury.

 Are you looking to take your basketball game to the next level?
 HoopsKing.com is here to help!
-Our team of experienced coaches and trainers have compiled a list of the 10 best weight lifting exercises specifically designed for basketball players, so that you can maximize your strength, power and agility on the court.
+Our team of experienced coaches and trainers has compiled a list of the 10 best weight-lifting exercises specifically designed for basketball players, so that you can maximize your strength, power, and agility on the court.
 Check out our website now and start building those muscles today!